edgedb/edgedb/docs/cli/edgedb_describe/edgedb_describe_schema.rst

 ===========

-``edgedb describe schema`` is a terminal command equivalent to :eql:stmt:`DESCRIBE SCHEMA AS SDL <DESCRIBE>` introspection command.
+``edgedb describe schema`` is a terminal command equivalent to :eql:stmt:`describe schema as sdl <describe>` introspection command.

 Options